Converse-CDigital/react-native-svg/README.md

 #### Problems with Proguard

-When Proguard is enabled (which it is by default for Android release builds), it causes runtine error To avoid this, add an exception to `android/app/proguard-rules.pro`:
+When Proguard is enabled (which it is by default for Android release builds), it causes runtime error.
+To avoid this, add an exception to `android/app/proguard-rules.pro`:

 ```bash